MetaMask/metamask-module-template/README.md

 1. Choose a release version.

-- We follow SemVer, so the set of changes being released dictates what the release version will be.
-Analyze the changes to see whether they include any breaking changes, new features, or deprecations.
+- The release version should be chosen according to SemVer.
+Analyze the changes to see whether they include any breaking changes, new features, or deprecations, then choose the appropriate SemVer version.
 See [the SemVer specification](https://semver.org/) for more information.

 2. If this release is backporting changes onto a previous release, then ensure there is a major version branch for that version (e.g. `1.x` for a `v1` backport release).